twolfson/spritesmith/README.md

 Utility that takes images and generates a spritesheet, coordinate map, and spritesheet info

 - params `Object` - Container for paramters
-    - src `String[]` - Array of filepaths for images to include in spritesheet
+    - src `String[]|Object[]` - Array of filepaths for images to include in spritesheet
+        - If a `String` is provided, then it's used as the image's filepath
+        - If an `Object` is provided, then it should be a [Vinyl][] object pointing to the source image
+            - Depending on the engine, we may/may not use the contents (e.g. `gmsmith` uses filepaths only)
     - padding `Number` - Padding to use between images
         - For example if `2` is provided, then there will be a `2px` gap to the right and bottom between each image
         - An example usage of `padding` can be found in the [Examples section](#padding)